 To minimize time in shelter and number of young kittens needing foster care, we ask that people considering surrendering a litter of kittens, please consider keeping the kittens in your home until they are at least 8 weeks of age.

 If you absolutely cannot keep the kittens, we can accept them.
-For information on surrendering an animal, please contact the Intake Department at any of our five shelter locations.
+For information on surrendering an animal, please contact our Animal Admission Center.